oxinabox/oxinabox.github.io/_posts/2022-11-11-Estimating-Estrogen.md

 The other component we will want is an error term.
-We want to express our observations of the concentration as being noisy samples from a distribution centered on the actual curve we are estimating.
+We want to express our observations of the concentration as being noisy samples from a normal distribution centered on the actual curve we are estimating.
 So we need an error term which will allow some wiggle room about that curve, without throwing off the inference for the real parameters.
+We will define a variable called `err` which is the standard deviation of this error term.
-Our prior on this error term should be possitive with a peak at 0 and rapidly tailing off.
+Our prior on this error term should be positive with a peak at 0 and rapidly tailing off.
 `Gamma(1, 1)` meets our requirement.

 <div class="jupyter-input jupyter-cell">